frontenddogma/web-development-glossary/manuscript/n.md

 Network Address Translation
 : A method of remapping an IP address space into another by modifying network address information in the IP header of packets while they are in transit across a traffic routing device.
 NAT has become a popular and essential tool in conserving global address space in the face of IPv4 address exhaustion, as one Internet-routable IP address of a NAT gateway can be used for an entire private network.&nbsp;[†](#w-nat)

+Network Mapper
+: A network scanner.
+Nmap is used to discover hosts and services on a computer network by sending packets and analyzing the responses.
+It was created by Gordon Lyon (also known by his pseudonym Fyodor Vaskovich), and first released in 1997.&nbsp;[†](#w-nmap) ℹ︎&nbsp;[nmap.org](https://nmap.org/)

 Network packet
 : → Packet

+Neutral character
+: A character that has direction indeterminable without context.
+Examples include paragraph separators, tabs, and most other whitespace characters.
+Punctuation symbols that are common to many scripts, such as the colon, comma, full stop, and the no-break space also fall within this category.&nbsp;[†](#w-bidirectional)

 Newbie
 : A slang term for a novice or newcomer, or somebody inexperienced in a profession or activity.
 Contemporary use can particularly refer to a beginner or new user of computers, often concerning Internet activity, online gaming, or Linux use.
 Depending on the context and spelling variant used, the term can have derogatory connotations (and may be used as a term of abuse in Internet-based games), but is also often used for descriptive purposes only, without any value judgment.&nbsp;[†](#w-newbie)